akostrik/stage_telegram_python/README.md

 [Vite](https://vitejs.dev/), a local development server used by Vue, monitors files as they're being edited.
 Upon file save the web browser reloads the code being edited through a process called Hot Module Replacement which works by reloading only the specific file being changed. [^5]

 ### Asynchrony details

+[Asynchrony](https://en.wikipedia.org/wiki/Asynchrony_(computer_programming)) refers to the actions instigated by a program that take place concurrently with program execution, without the program blocking to wait for results.
+In this application, it concerns the requests to Telegram, OpenAI and MongoDB.

 Telegram requests are asynchronous